 Sauce!
 Pour it in and let it come to a bubble.
 This will thicken the sauce.

-Last, stir in the water chestnuts and let the zucchini beef sauce simmer for 5-10 minutes, uncovered, to thicken and reduce a bit more.
+Last, stir in the water chestnuts and let the ground beef and zucchini sauce simmer for 5-10 minutes, uncovered, to thicken and reduce a bit more.
 When the zucchini is just barely tender, it's done!

 I serve this with white rice and the rest of the sliced red peppers on top.
 I like the combo of fresh + cooked peppers in the dish, but you can feel free to cook them all OR use them all raw!
 It's your dinner, after all.